solidjs-community/solid-primitives/packages/context/README.md

     [FooContext, "foo"],
     [BarContext, "bar"],
     [BazContext, "baz"],
-    // you can also provide a component, the value will be passed to a `value` prop [MyCustomProviderComponent, "hello-world"],
+    // you can also provide a component, the value will be passed to it a `value` prop [MyCustomProviderComponent, "hello-world"],
-    // if you have a provider that doesn't accept a `value` prop, you can just pass a function BoundContextProvider,
+    // if you have a provider that doesn't accept a `value` prop, you can just pass it a function BoundContextProvider,
   ]}
 >